ganbarodigital/php-the-missing-bits/docs/arrays/array_merge_keys.md

 * `$extra` overwrites `$target` where the same key exists in both arrays
 * otherwise, the values of unique keys from both arrays are added to the new array

+## Functional Contract

+Here is the contract for this function:

+    array_merge_keys
+     [x] can merge two arrays
+     [x] original array is unchanged

+{% include ".i/boilerplate/function-contract.twig" %}
 ## Examples

 {% include ".i/examples/array_merge_keys/Example-1--Merge-Two-Arrays.twig" %}